kjac/FormEditor/Tutorials/RatingsPartTwo.md

 That's it!
 Now we can use the field in our review form:

 - Edit the *Article* page and switch to the *Reviews* tab.
-- Replace the *Rating* field with the new custom field - and don't forget to enjoy how nice and simple the configuration is, compared to using the Radio button group field :)
+- Replace the *Rating* field with the new custom field (take a moment to enjoy how nice and simple the configuration is, compared to using the Radio button group field).
 - Hit save and publish and view the page in frontend.

 **Note:** If the field does appear in the list of available fields, you have probably set up field type groups on the Form Editor data type.
 In that case you'll have to add the field to a group before you can use it.